Cruise details - Hot springs and eternal ice

 • Day 9 Reykjavik

-After breakfast we reach the harbor of Iceland's capital Reykjavik.
-Explore inland areas like the Golden Circle and its famous Gullfoss waterfall or other post-cruise programs.
+Explore inland areas like the Golden Circle and its famous Gullfoss waterfall or other programs.
 Or simply hang out in Reykjavik, a perfect city for those who want to refresh their spirit in a place that combines invigorating outdoor activities, great food and world-class entertainment.
-The ship departs in the evening for our next Greenland adventure.

 • Day 10 Day at Sea/Denmark Strait